The-Strategy-Unit/nhp_elicitation_tool/inst/app/mitigators_text/ambulatory_care_conditions_chronic.md

 ACSC admissions are those that can potentially be avoided with effective management and treatment such as improved primary or community health care services such as screening, vaccination, immunisation and health monitoring.
 Admissions of this type are identified using a basket of ICD10 codes for 19 chronic and acute conditions.

-These conditions are categorised into the three groups below.
-Specific conditions within each group are also shown :

-* vaccine preventable conditions,
-Influenza and Pneumonia
-Other vaccine-preventable

-* chronic conditions,
+These following chronic conditions are included:

-Asthma
+* Asthma
-Congestive heart failure
+* Congestive heart failure
-Diabetes complications
+* Diabetes complications
-Chronic obstructive pulmonary disease
+* Chronic obstructive pulmonary disease
-Angina
+* Angina
-Iron-deficiency anaemia
+* Iron-deficiency anaemia
-Hypertension
+* Hypertension
-Nutritional deficiencies
+* Nutritional deficiencies

-* acute conditions.
-Dehydration and gastroenteritis
-Pyelonephritis
-Perforated/bleeding ulcer
-Cellulitis
-Pelvic inflammatory disease
-Ear, nose and throat infections
-Dental conditions
-Convulsions and epilepsy
-Gangrene

 The list of conditions used within this factor comes the [NHS Institute for Innovation and Improvement][1].